centreon/centreon-collect/tests/README.md

 - [x] **BSCSST2**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled on client side.
 - [x] **BSCSSTG1**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 This is not sufficient, then an error is raised.
 - [x] **BSCSSTG2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 It works with good certificates and keys.
+- [x] **BSCSSTG3**: Start-Stop two instances of broker.
+The connection cannot be established if the server private key is missing and an error message explains this issue.
 - [x] **BSCSSTGRR2**: Start-Stop two instances of broker.
 The connection is made by bbdo_client/bbdo_server with encryption enabled.
 It works with good certificates and keys.
 Reversed grpc connection with retention.
 - [x] **BSCSSTRR1**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled. transport protocol is tcp, reversed and retention.
 - [x] **BSCSSTRR2**: Start-Stop two instances of broker and no coredump.
 Encryption is enabled.